buildbot/buildbot/master/docs/developer/data.rst

         This method should be called at startup and at least once per minute.
         The master ID is acquired directly from the database early in the master startup process.

+    .. py:method:: expireMasters()

+        :returns: Deferred

-        Other periodic tasks, such as marking masters in active which have not checked in recently, may be performed as well.
+        Scan the database for masters that have not checked in for ten minutes.
+        This method should be called about once per minute.

     .. py:method:: masterStopped(name, masterid)